 Landmark closed the Rialto Theatre with “The Simpson Movie” on August 19, 2007.
 Then, on December 29, 2007, a farewell performance of “The Rocky Horror Picture Show” was held, concluding three decades of the cult favorite being presented at the theatre as a midnight feature.
 It was ordered closed by the city in March 2010 because of code deficiencies.

 Located near Mission Street, which has coffee houses, antique stores and restaurants, the Rialto Theatre has long been the heart of South Pasadena.
 Like all old theatres, this one now needs new seats and carpet, revamped heating and air conditioning, and repainting to its original paint scheme.
 In “Sunset Boulevard”, former silent movie star Norma Desmond, played by Gloria Swanson, could not resurrect her career, but this Silent Era Hollywood gem can be refurbished and reopened like so many historic theatres that have been restored and reopened nationwide.
 For the Rialto Theatre to be demolished would be a heartbreaking loss for South Pasadena and for the Los Angeles region.
 Whether for movies, live events or both, the community must rally to save the theatre yet again.

-In January 2015, the Los Angeles Times reported that the Rialto Theatre was purchased by well-known LA developer Izek Shamof who hopes to reopened the Rialto Theatre as an entertainment venue, perhaps including a bar and showing classic movies.
+In January 2016, the Los Angeles Times reported that the Rialto Theatre was purchased by well-known LA developer Izek Shamof who hopes to reopen the Rialto Theatre as an entertainment venue, perhaps including a bar and showing classic movies.
 In April 2017 it was announced that Mosaic Church on Hollywood Boulevard, Los Angeles, signed a 15-years lease on the building.
 They began restoring the building and they reopened hosting their first church service on August 29, 2021.

 Just login to your account and subscribe to this theater.